raisercostin/raisercostin.github.io/Android-User-Patterns.md

   - http://kingrootapkdownloads.com/kingroot-vs-kingoroot/

 ### KingoRoot
-When an app needs root permisions `KingoRoot Super User` app will automatically detect and display a prompt.
+- When an app needs root permisions `KingoRoot Super User` app will automatically detect and display a prompt.
+- Kingo Link can be removed. (https://android.stackexchange.com/questions/155956/after-rooting-with-kingo-root-do-i-need-to-leave-kingo-link-on-the-device)

 ## Restore on Current Device
 - You can restore from SDCard/Dropbox/GoogleDrive (see https://youtu.be/oZEa10WtFng?t=10m31s)